Meroë Head: Kushite raids

 The head had clearly been hacked off a large statue made in honour of the Roman Emperor Augustus.
 The Greek historian Strabo mentions in his chronicles that numerous towns in Lower Egypt were adorned with statues of Augustus before an invading Kushite army looted many of them in 24 BC, when Roman forces were away fighting in the Arabian campaign.
 Romans used statues to remind the empire's largely illiterate population of the emperor's power.
 Although the Roman military under Petronius successfully invaded Kushite territory and reclaimed many statues, they were unable to reach as far south as the Kushite capital itself.
 The sculpture was buried beneath a monumental stairway that led to an altar of victory.
 The placing of the Emperor's head below the shrine's steps was designed to symbolically denigrate the reputation of Augustus in the eyes of the Meroitic aristocracy and Kushite queen Amanirenas.

-Detail of the painted fresco of the footstool, amongst more traditional enemies is a bound captive (on the far left) who wears a brightly colored Roman style tunic and possibly a Roman helmet.
+Detail of the painted fresco of the footstool; amongst more traditional enemies is a bound captive (on the far left) who wears a brightly coloured Roman-style tunic and possibly a Roman helmet.